 What is the Carroll County Drug Treatment Court?

 The Carroll County Drug Treatment Court operates in the Circuit Court for Carroll County and has been specifically designed and staffed to supervise non-violent, drug dependent defendants who have been referred to a comprehensive and judicially monitored program.
 The Carroll County Drug Treatment Court is built on a unique partnership between the criminal justice system and the drug treatment community.
 This comprehensive and judicially monitored program assumes responsibility for managing cases through intensive supervision, drug treatment and rehabilitation.
 Defendants who participate are accountable for eliminating drug use and increasing self sufficiency.
 The goal of the Carroll County Drug Treatment Court is to reduce drug use and drug-related crime, resulting in lower recidivism to correction, treatment, and social service systems.
-Please contact Diane Jackson, Drug Court Coordinator, at 410-386-2851 for more information.
+Please contact Dena Black, Drug Court Coordinator, at 410-386-2851 for more information.

 Heroin Fast Facts Abuse and Addiction